The Ark protocol

 The core idea is that all funds are secured by a N-of-N multisig that must be signed by all receivers.
 Having N-of-N is great, if you are one of the receivers you have an absolute veto power.

 The N-of-N multisig is signed before the ASP sends any funds to the tree.
-Each client has a fully signed transasction and can claim the funds at any time by broadcasting their transactions and paying onchain fees.
-We call this a unilateral exit because their is no need to ask permission from anyone.
+Each client has a fully signed transaction and can claim the funds at any time by broadcasting their transactions and paying onchain fees.
+We call this a unilateral exit because there is no need to ask permission from anyone.

 We apply this idea recursively.
 At the root of the tree is a transaction which has an output that is signed by all receivers.
 We have a presigned transaction that splits the funds over two outputs.
 Each output is locked by a multisig of all receivers for that output.
 We repeat this until we reach a leaf where the output is owned by a single receiver.
 We call the outputs at the leaf a VTXO or a virtual transaction output.